jakobnissen/jakobnissen.github.io/posts/optimise.md

 It will also report estimates of compilation time, garbage collection time, and the number and size of allocations.

 This macro is most useful when a rough estimate is good enough.
-Because it simply uses a timer, its inaccuracy makes it unsuitable for code that takes less than about one milisecond to run.
+Because it simply uses a timer, its inaccuracy makes it unsuitable for code that takes less than about one millisecond to run.

 ### BenchmarkTools
 When `@time` is too inaccurate, particularly for small, fast functions, the similar macros `@btime` and `@benchmark`, provided by the BenchmarkTools package, come in handy.